9 Best Northern Lights Hotels in Norway to Chase the Aurora

 Check prices and availability at Aurora Borealis Observatory here!

-Best Arctic “Pyramid” Cabins: Trasti & Trine Boutique Hotel – Book Here
+Unique “Pyramid” Cabins: Trasti & Trine Boutique Hotel – Book Here

 Close to the conveniences of Alta just over five miles from the city and near to the Alta River, Trasti & Trine is the perfect Northern lights hotel in Norway: convenient, but far enough away from the city lights so you can see the beautiful aurora borealis!

-They also have their own private pyramid-shaped Arctic cabins in a completely unique geometric design, way different than the igloos you’re used to seeing online!
+Trasti & Trine has a variety of room types, from double rooms in a typical hotel to self-contained cottages.
+But the real draw is their iconic pyramid-shaped Arctic cabins in a completely unique geometric design, way different than the igloos you’re used to seeing online!

 Note: These are listed as the one and two-bedroom cottages on Booking — take a look at the photos to ensure you’re booking the right room type!